Obedience-Corp/.github/profile/README.md

 ## The thesis

 The next major layer of computing is not just intelligence.
-It is the infrastructure required to organize, filter, and direct it — on terms the user controls, not the platform.
+It is the infrastructure required to organize, filter, and direct it affordably at scale.

 ---